Bulgur

 - Excellent source of fiber, promoting digestive health and regularity.

-- Rich in manganese, vital for bone health and metabolism.
+- Rich in manganese, supporting bone health and metabolism.

-- Contains magnesium, which supports nerve and muscle function.
+- Contains magnesium, contributing to nerve and muscle function.

 Storage Tips

-Store bulgur in an airtight container in a cool, dry, and dark place, such as a pantry.
-This helps prevent moisture absorption and insect infestation.
-Properly stored bulgur can last for up to two years.
-Cooked bulgur should be refrigerated in an airtight container and used within 3-5 days.
-Freezing cooked bulgur is also an option for longer storage, lasting up to 2 months.
+Store bulgur in an airtight container in a cool, dry, and dark place like a pantry.
+Properly stored, it can last for up to 6-12 months.
+Cooked bulgur should be refrigerated promptly in an airtight container and consumed within 3-5 days.
+Avoid storing it near strong-smelling foods, as it can absorb odors.

 Marnirni-apinthi Building, Lot Fourteen,